RickStrahl/MarkdownMonster/README.md

 Or maybe you have custom applications that use Markdown text and provide an API that allows you to post the Markdown (or HTML) to the server.
 It's easy to build a custom add-in that lets you take either the Markdown text or rendered HTML and push it to a custom REST interface in your custom application.

 ## Acknowledgements
 This application heavily leans several third party libraries without which this tool would not have been possible.
-Many thanks for the producers of these libraries:
+Many thanks for the producers of these libraries that are used extensively in Markdown Monster:

 * **[Ace Editor](https://ace.c9.io)**
 Ace Editor is a power HTML based editor platform that makes it easy to plug syntax highlighted software style editing possible in a browser.
 Markdown Monster uses Ace Editor for the main Markdown editing experience inside of a Web browser control that interacts with the WPF application.